 If you plan on majoring in medicine, you won't be alone since the degree program is ranked #40 in the country in terms of popularity.
 So, you have a fair amount of options to choose from when looking for a school.

 In 2024, College Factual analyzed 7 schools in order to identify the top ones for its Best Medicine Schools in Pennsylvania ranking.
-When you put them all together, these colleges and universities awarded 2,307 degrees in medicine during the 2020-2021 academic year.
+Combined, these schools handed out 2,295 degrees in medicine to qualified students.

 Your choice of medicine school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Medicine School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.